 To cope with stress, food becomes a savior.
 You don’t feel the same satisfaction from a salad or steamed veggies.

-Healthy and conscious eating goes on a holiday when we have excess cortisol in our body.
+Healthy and conscious eating goes on a holiday when we have excess cortisol in our bodies.
 The high calorie or fatty foods make us feel good, instantly, after a hard day.

 Over-eating not only causes weight gain, but also digestive issues.
-Stress hormones also affect the other natural functions in the body.
+Stress hormones also affect the other natural functions of the body.

 Weight Gain and Snoring

 Snoring happens when you cannot breathe freely through the throat and nose when you sleep.
-Vibrations in the throat tissues produces a sound we know—snoring.
+Vibrations in the throat tissues produce a sound we know—snoring.

 Excess weight collapses the throat airways and makes snoring worse.
 Neck fat constricts the muscles and tissues in the throat.
 Obstructed breathing during sleep causes snoring.

-Being overweight exacerbates snoring and other issues like choking, wheezing, gasping, and snorting during sleep.
+Being overweight exacerbates snoring and other issues like choking, wheezing, gasping, and snoring during sleep.